Your wedding is one of the most exciting milestones as a couple.

 Wedding gown boxes are great for short term storage but they can leave permanent creases in your gowns (as your gown is folded inside) and when stored long term.
 This method of bridal dress storage can also affect the delicate fabrics of your wedding dress, as no fresh air can penetrate through the box to nourish the fibres and keep the gown supple and well-maintained throughout the years.

-If you have stored your gown in a wedding box when was the last time you checked on it?
-Six months ago?
-5 years ago or more?
-If you haven't checked it recently, I recommend you do so.
 Not only to reminisce about your special day but to also check if your gown has discoloured or faded in any way (especially around the buttons, zips, lace) or if the delicate fabrics have deteriorated in any way.
 Similar to what happened to Amanda's dress.

 Ladies normally store their wedding dress boxes up high, out of the way, in their wardrobe, closet, the spare room - or low-and-behold - in the garage where little to no fresh air can circulate in and around the boxed gown.
 If any of these rooms back onto a moisture-filled area such as your bathroom, your ensuite, shower or wet area, the trapped condensation can accelerate mould and mildew build-up if no adequate ventilation is present.